 How Does the Franchise Process Work?
-A Visual Guide
+A Complete Guide

 If you’re reading this post, you’ve likely heard about the benefits of franchising.
 You get to be your own boss.
 You enjoy a flexible work schedule.
 You build a business of your own, to potentially leave in your community to pass on for generations.
 For entrepreneurs with the means to get started, franchising can be a great opportunity.